mclemmer7/Pico-Daylight/README.md

 ### Software
+Prerequisite: MicroPython for Raspberry Pi Pico must be installed on the device.
+Our version (rp2-pico-20230426-v1.20.0.uf2) is available in the repository.

 Our program uses a modified version of Noyel Seth's (@noyelseth) <a href="https://github.com/Circuit-Digest/rpi-pico-micropython-esp8266-lib">rpi-pico-micropython-esp8266-lib</a>.
 Many thanks to @MladenSU for their crucial <a href="https://github.com/Circuit-Digest/rpi-pico-micropython-esp8266-lib/pull/1">pull request</a> that fixes fatal errors.<br>

 The `esp8266time.py` file contains three main sections